 A question we see a lot is – what is the difference between a power bank and a portable charger?
 To put it simply both terms refer to the same class of devices and can generally be used interchangeably.

 However, generally speaking, portable chargers can refer to a somewhat wider group of products.
-For example larger devices such as portable power generators or portable car battery chargers, which cannot be really called power banks.
+For example, larger devices such as portable power generators or portable car battery chargers, cannot be really called power banks.
 Power banks are generally more compact and lightweight.

 So the main conclusion is that portable chargers can refer to a slightly wider group of products than power banks, but they can generally be used interchangeably.

 What does the dictionary say?

 Both terms are new in the English language and they have not yet been standardized.
 Most dictionaries don’t have any definition included for either of them.
 The only dictionary definition we were able to find, is in the Macmillan Dictionary and it refers to the term power bank: “a rechargeable portable device containing electricity that can be transferred to a phone“.

 At first sight, this definition is very simplistic, as power banks can be used to transfer power to a wide array of devices, not only phones.
 For example, laptops, gaming consoles such as the Nintendo Switch, Bluetooth headphones, and smartwatches, are all types of devices that could be charged using a power bank.
 But we digress…

 At the time of writing this article, we weren’t able to find any other dictionaries that would provide a definition for either “power bank” or “portable charger”.
 But we suspect that in the coming years, as these terms become more widely used, they will be included in dictionaries as standalone terms.